thisisamardeep/portfolio/_posts/2023-03-11-permutation.md

 {3,2,1} had become {1,2,3}  (This case was the last case of the first loop).
 Then in th sub loops 2 swapped with itself and 3 swapped with itself and we got {1,2,3}
 After than 2 swapped with 3 so we got {1,3,2}.So only at the first level we were able to maintain the order once we entered into subloops we were just swapping without maintaining the ordering.
+That is the reason this method fails to generated lexographic permutations.